The Miracle in A.D. 66 that Fulfilled Ezekiel 46:1-12

-A Preterist Commentary on Ezekiel 46:1-8, 12: On the Day before the Anniversary of Jesus’ Triumphal entry into Jerusalem, the Eastern Gate of the Temple Mysteriously opened at the Start of the Jewish Revolt.
+A Realized Eschatological View and Commentary of Ezekiel 46:1-8, 12: On the Day before the Anniversary of Jesus’ Triumphal entry into Jerusalem, the Eastern Gate of the Temple Mysteriously opened at the Start of the Jewish Revolt.

-A Preterist Commentary on Ezekiel 46:1-8, 12: Three Hours after the Gate Miraculously Opened, A Light Shown from the Temple that Turned Night to Day in Fulfillment of Zechariah 14:7.
+A Covenant Eschatology Interpretation and Commentary of Ezekiel 46:1-8, 12: Three Hours after the Gate Miraculously Opened, A Light Shown from the Temple that Turned Night to Day in Fulfillment of Zechariah 14:7.

 Three hours later, a brilliant light shown forth from the Temple altar.
-This light was so bright that for half an hour during the ninth hour of the night, Jerusalem was said to have been lit-up as if it were the middle of the day.
-Furthermore, “at the same festival also, a heifer, as she was led by the high priest to be sacrificed, brought forth a lamb in the midst of the temple.”
-Though Josephus attributes these miracles as signs of the coming war, he does not seem aware of their Biblical significance.
-Coming from the east on the day before the anniversary of his triumphal entry, did Jesus enter the eastern gate of the temple fulfilling the prophetic customs of Ezekiel 46:1-12?
-And was Christ also responsible for the miraculous light from the altar that turned night into day in fulfillment of Zechariah 14:7?
+This light was so bright that for half an hour during the ninth hour of the night, Jerusalem was said to have been lit-up as if it were the middle of the day.5 Furthermore, “at the same festival also, a heifer, as she was led by the high priest to be sacrificed, brought forth a lamb in the midst of the temple.”6 Coming from the east on the day before the anniversary of His triumphal entry, did Jesus enter the eastern gate of the Temple fulfilling the prophetic customs of Ezekiel 46:1-12?7 And was Christ also responsible for the miraculous light from the altar that turned night into day in fulfillment of Zechariah 14:7?

 That night on the eighth day of Nisan in A.D.
-66, the people of Jerusalem witnessed the fulfillment of both Ezekiel 46 and Zechariah 14:3-7.
+66, I believe the people of Jerusalem witnessed the fulfillment of both Ezekiel 46 and Zechariah 14:3-7.
 According to Luke 23:44-45, darkness came over the land from the sixth to the ninth hour of the day during Jesus’ crucifixion.
-This is the day without light predicted in Zechariah 14:7.
+Was this is the day without light predicted in Zechariah 14:7?
 After mentioning the darkness over the land during Jesus’ crucifixion, Luke 23:45 says, “The curtain of the temple was torn in two.”
 This event corresponds with Jesus’ death on the cross presumably at the ninth hour of the day.
 The mysterious light at the ninth hour of the night in A.D.
 66 originated at the altar of the Temple.
-Did Jesus return to the Temple to commemorate his sacrifice having done so this time at the ninth hour of the night, twelve hours after his death at the ninth hour of the day in fulfillment of Zechariah 14:7: “When evening comes, there will be light”?
+Did Jesus return to the Temple to commemorate His sacrifice having done so this time at the ninth hour of the night, twelve hours after His death at the ninth hour of the day in fulfillment of Zechariah 14:7: “When evening comes, there will be light”?
 But why would Jesus return to the Temple?

-A Preterist Commentary on Ezekiel 46:1-8, 12: What is the Biblical Significance of the Miraculous Opening of the Eastern Gate?
+The “A.D.
+70 Doctrine” View, Interpretation, Exposition and Commentary of Ezekiel 46:1-8, 12: What is the Biblical Significance of the Miraculous Opening of the Eastern Gate?

 Interested in THE PRETERIST VIEW OF ESCHATOLOGY, or are you a PRETERIST struggling with a prophecy or verse?
 It DID happen just like the Bible says!
 If you liked this essay, see PRETERIST BIBLE COMMENTARY for a detailed explanation of the FULFILLMENT OF ALL MAJOR END TIME PROPHECIES IN THE BIBLE.
 The more unbelievable the prophecy, the more amazing and miraculous the fulfillment!